 Benefits of Budgeting

 Budgeting helps you have more money.
 Your tax and financial situation will affect your quality of life throughout your post-secondary education and professional career.
 It’s an excellent practice to start as soon as possible because budgeting and following a budget can be difficult to master–and to do consistently.
-The best way to watch and manage your money is budgeting.
+The best way to watch and manage your money is by budgeting.
 It’s not something most people love, but it’s the best way to ensure you don’t end up in financial trouble now or in the future.
-Planning isn’t fun, but lots of fun can come from having more money when you need it.
+Planning isn’t fun, but lots of fun can come from having more money when needed.